bewillcott/Java3AT2-Three/README.md

 Rockingham, Western Australia.

 The project task is to develop an application that creates a list of integers between 1 and 10 million.
-It needs the ability to sort in three different styles with timers to indicate the speed at which this happens.
+It needs the ability to sort in at least three different styles with timers to indicate the speed at which this happens.

 ## Implementation